A Place for Mom

 How much does Medicare pay for a nursing home?

-Medicare Part A’s coverage of nursing home payments stops after day 100.
-If your loved one needs to be in the nursing home longer, whether they require further rehabilitation or choose to move in as a long-term resident, your family will have to rely on other resources to pay for care.[04]
+Medicare Part A covers 100% of the costs for the first 20 days in a nursing home.
+On day 20, your loved one may have to pay up to $204 a day in coinsurance costs.[04]
+Coverage of nursing home care stops after day 100.[03]
+If your loved one needs to be in the nursing home longer, your family may have to rely on other resources to pay for care, like long-term care insurance.

-While $200 a day sounds like a lot, Medicare still covers the majority of nursing home costs during the initial benefit period.
-Consider that a semi-private room in a nursing home has a median monthly cost of $7,908 across the U.S.[06] So, even if your loved one has to pay the maximum of $200 in coinsurance each day for 80 days, they’ll be paying $16,000 — approximately the cost of two months of care — for that full 100-day stay.
+Consider that a semi-private room in a nursing home has a median monthly cost of $7,800 in the U.S.[05] So, even if your loved one has to pay the maximum of $204 in coinsurance for 80 days, they’ll be paying $16,320 for a full 100-day stay, instead of over $24,000.

 Medicare Advantage plans and nursing home care

-Medicare Advantage — also called Medicare Part C — plans can be purchased through private companies that vary based on where your loved one lives.
-These plans generally accompany Medicare Parts A and B but provide additional services, such as nonemergency hearing, vision, and dental care.[08]
+Medicare Advantage — also called Medicare Part C — plans can be purchased through private companies based on where your loved one lives.
+These plans generally accompany Medicare Parts A and B, but provide additional services, such as nonemergency hearing, vision, and dental care.[07]

-If your loved one has a Medicare Advantage plan, they also have Hospital Insurance, as described above, so they’ll still be able to receive 100 days of rehabilitative treatment in a nursing home covered by Medicare.
-After that benefit period ends, Advantage plans will cover some of the costs of medical care in a nursing home or skilled nursing facility, but they won’t cover custodial care, help with ADLs, or monthly rent.
+If your loved one has a Medicare Advantage plan, they also have Hospital Insurance, as described above, so they’ll receive rehabilitative treatment in a nursing home covered by Medicare.
+After their benefit period ends, Advantage plans will cover some of the costs of medical care in a nursing home or skilled nursing facility, but they won’t cover custodial care, help with activities of daily living (ADLs), or monthly rent.

 Keep in mind that Medicare Advantage plans may have different rules regarding coinsurance.
 Some families may find that even the first 20 days of nursing home care aren’t fully covered, and they could have coinsurance expenses beyond $200 a day throughout their stay.